 Seyfarth Law Firm construction and government contracts attorney Teddie Arnold joined Federal Drive with Tom Temin for details.

-Bloomberg Government editorial director Loren Duggan provided a look ahead on Federal Drive with Tom Temin.
+For a look at the week ahead and beyond, Bloomberg Government editorial director Loren Duggan joined Federal Drive with Tom Temin.